 See also: Outlier Detection (more detailed software module documentation)

 A 2nd pass at outlier detection is done using the overlapping regions observed in different exposures.
 The majority of the outliers will be due to cosmic rays undetected during the 1st pass at outlier detection done in CALWEBB_DETECTOR1.
 The AstroDrizzle code is used for this step.
 The presence of an outlier results in a pixel flag being set.

 See also: Resampling (more detailed software module documentation)

 The combination of multiple images into a mosaic is done using the AstroDrizzle code with the output pixel size set to the input pixel size.
 This is done for all the images taken in a specific band in an observation, grouped into an association file (ASN), which is required for this step.
 Pixels flagged as "bad" (outliers, hot pixels, etc.) are not used in the creation of the mosaic.

 Note that moving targets are supported and the mosaics are created in the moving target reference frame.

 See also: Source Catalog (more detailed software module documentation)

 Source catalogs are created using the Astropy Photutils package.
 The goal of this step is to produce a good quality catalog that can be used as a basic 1st-pass source list.
-This catalog is subsequently used for the reduction of NIRISS/NIRCam WFSS observations and to set up NIRSpec MSA observations.
+This step also produces the segmentation map for the identified sources.
+The catalog is subsequently used for the reduction of NIRISS/NIRCam WFSS observations and to set up NIRSpec MSA observations.